 On the same note, the pleasant vinyl-contoured hand grips are very easy on hands and a dream for elders who’ll be using it for extended hours.

-Now, these two custom features make it a mouthwatering prospect for elders with hand dexterity problems.
+Now, these two custom features make it one of the best narrow walkers for seniors with hand dexterity problems.

 Besides, it remains super sturdy- which is to be expected seeing that it’s made of anodized aluminum.
 Even the side braces adjust with the handles to ensure it remains firm.